Yagnesh-R/SNAKE-GAME/README.md

 - script.js: This file contains the game logic written in JavaScript.
 It handles the movement of the snake, generating food, detecting collisions, and updating the game state.

+# Game Logic Overview

+The game is implemented using HTML5 Canvas for rendering graphics and JavaScript for game logic.

+- The snake's movement and direction are controlled by capturing arrow key events.
+- The game loop is implemented using requestAnimationFrame to ensure smooth animations.
+- The snake's body is represented as an array of linked segments.
+As the snake eats food, new segments are added to the array.
+- Food is placed randomly on the game grid, and the snake grows longer each time it consumes food.
+- Collision detection is used to check for collisions with walls and the snake's body.
+- When the game ends, the player's score is displayed, and they have the option to restart the game.

 # Customization

 Feel free to customize the game according to your preferences:

 Adjust the speed of the snake by modifying the snakeSpeed variable in the script.js file.